VincyZed/surge-synthesizer.github.io/manual/Surge.md

 - **Last note priority** - Will play the latest note when multiple notes are played together
 - **High note priority** - Will play the highest note when multiple notes are played together
 - **Low note priority** - Will play the lowest note when multiple notes are played together
-- **Legacy note priority** - Will play the latest note when hit and play the highest note when released when multiple notes are played together
+- **Legacy note priority** - When multiple notes are played together, will play the latest note once hit and play the highest remaining note once released.

 - **Sustain pedal in mono mode**
   - **Sustain pedal holds all notes (no note off retrigger)** -